szamani20/Cloud-SIEM/README.md

 - Boto3

 ### Deployment Options
-The Notifications Processor Microservice can be deployed using multiple methods:
+The Real-Time Notifications Processor Microservice can be deployed using multiple methods:
 1. **Local Deployment:** Suitable for testing.
 2. **Manual Deployment:** On on-premise servers.
 3. **Cloud Deployment:** On cloud-based infrastructure.